-The irrigation projects could be grouped into three broad categories namely (1) projects which are at scrutiny level.(2) projects which are under execution and (3) projects under operation.
-In the projects which are under scrutiny/formulation. in depth study should be made on the likely behaviour of the subsoil water level after introduction of irrigation and necessary preventive and remedial measures included in the project proposals itself.
+The irrigation projects could be grouped into three broad categories namely (1) projects which are at scrutiny level,(2) projects which are under execution and (3) projects under operation.
+In the projects which are under scrutiny/formulation, in depth study should be made on the likely behaviour of the subsoil water level after introduction of irrigation and necessary preventive and remedial measures included in the project proposals itself.
 In the case of projects, which are under execution and those in operation proper water management practices may be undertaken.
 In the project under operation proper monitoring of water table be done so that the drainage network could be provided as and when required.
 Wherever the water table risen to the alarming level and high salt concentration has appeared, such projects be taken care of by taking remedial measures through drainage work either by open drain and or by sub surface drains and ameliorative measures.

 The preventive measures should be initiated in all the major and medium irrigation projects at the very beginning of the commissioning of the project.
-Command area development approach (water management) efforts like construction of field channels. field drains.land levelling and shapping, providing proper irrigation structure, growing low water intensive and high water use efficiency crops.iudicious use of irrigation water by way of ensuring proper quantity and interval, enforcement of proper warabandi system in the farmers fields, properly managed night irrigation using sprinkler and drip irrigation wherever feasible, conjuctive use of surface and ground water etc., are the measures to keep the water table down for avoiding the condition of waterlogging and soil salinity.
+Command area development approach (water management) efforts like construction of field channels, field drains, land levelling and shapping, providing proper irrigation structure, growing low water intensive and high water use efficiency crops, judicious use of irrigation water by way of ensuring proper quantity and interval, enforcement of proper warabandi system in the farmers fields, properly managed night irrigation using sprinkler and drip irrigation wherever feasible, conjuctive use of surface and ground water etc., are the measures to keep the water table down for avoiding the condition of waterlogging and soil salinity.

-Results of the studies undertaken in the country so far. clearly demonstrate the usefulness of remote sensing techniques in detecting and monitoring waterlogged and saline/alkaline soils.A rapid and accurate assessment of the waterlogged and salt affected area can be made by the use of remotely sensed data.
+A rapid and accurate assessment of the waterlogged and salt affected area can be made by the use of remotely sensed data.